-A 1980 graduate of Auburn University, Rear Adm.
-Gaddis was commissioned through the Aviation Officer Candidate School in Pensacola, Fla.
+A 1980 graduate of Auburn University, Rear Admiral Donald Gaddis was commissioned through the Aviation Officer Candidate School in Pensacola, Florida.
 Upon completion of flight training and designation as a naval flight officer, he reported for his initial fleet tour in 1983 with the World Famous Red Rippers of Fighter Squadron (VF) 11, deploying aboard USS John F. Kennedy (CV-67) to the Eastern Mediterranean flying in support of the Multinational Peacekeeping Forces in Lebanon.

 Following this tour, he joined the Chief of Naval Operations Staff in 1994 and served as the fleet's requirements officer for the AIM-9M, AIM-9X, AIM-7, AIM-54, AIM-120 air-to-air missiles and the Joint Helmet Mounted Cueing System.

-In 1997, Gaddis was designated an Aerospace Engineering duty officer and proceeded to earn a master’s degree in Financial Management from the Naval Postgraduate School in Monterey, Calif., before he arrived at the Naval Air Systems Command, Patuxent River, Md.
-Since 1999, he has served as deputy program manager for the F/A-18 Test and evaluation, operations officer for Program Executive Officer (Tactical Aircraft Programs); executive assistant to the Commander, Naval Air Systems Command; program manager for F/A-18 and EA-18G (PMA-265); and program manager for Presidential Helicopters (PMA-274).
+In 1997, Gaddis was designated an Aerospace Engineering duty officer and proceeded to earn a master’s degree in Financial Management from the Naval Postgraduate School in Monterey, California, before he arrived at the Naval Air Systems Command, Patuxent River, Maryland.
+Since 1999, he has served as deputy program manager for the F/A-18 Test and evaluation, operations officer for program executive officer (Tactical Aircraft Programs); executive assistant to the commander, Naval Air Systems Command; program manager for F/A-18 and EA-18G (PMA-265); and program manager for Presidential Helicopters (PMA-274).
 In October 2008, he was assigned as commander, Naval Air Warfare Center Aircraft Division and assistant commander for Research and Engineering, Naval Air Systems Command.